frederic-perez/AmE-dictionary/data/dictionary.md

 __varsity__ _n_ :eight: The word varsity identifies the starting team in a sport at a college or university.
 You have to be good to make varsity.
 At many schools, sports are a big deal.
 Thousands of people flock to college football and basketball games, plus other sports.
 The members of the starting team are varsity players.
 Varsity players are the best players: that’s why they start, and they usually finish the game too.
 It can take a while for a player to make varsity status. _He started dating another varsity athlete._ _The junior varsity squad._ _He was on the junior varsity team._
 __vassal__ _n_
 __vastly__ :two::hammer:
-__vat__ _n_ :two: A water-insoluble dye, such as indigo, that is applied to a fabric in a reducing bath which converts it to a soluble form, the colour being obtained on subsequent oxidation in the fabric fibres. _Vat soft purple dye._
+__vat__ _n_ :three: A water-insoluble dye, such as indigo, that is applied to a fabric in a reducing bath which converts it to a soluble form, the colour being obtained on subsequent oxidation in the fabric fibres. _Vat soft purple dye._
 __vaudeville__ _n_ :two::pencil2::hammer:
 __vaulted__ _adj_ _Vaulted ceilings._
 __vaunt__ _v_ :eight: (vaunted) Boast about or praise (something), especially excessively: _the much vaunted information superhighway._ _His vaunted political organization._ _His vaunted negotiation skills._